zzzprojects/learn-orm/tutorials/visual-studio/customize-code-editor.md

 <img src="https://raw.githubusercontent.com/zzzprojects/learn-orm/master/tutorials/visual-studio/images/customize-code-editor-5.png">

-Let's change the size to 12 and also change the color of the **Comment** display item and make it bold the as shown below.
+Let's change the size to 12 and also change the color of the **Comment** display item and make it bold as shown below.

 <img src="https://raw.githubusercontent.com/zzzprojects/learn-orm/master/tutorials/visual-studio/images/customize-code-editor-6.png">